trongtb88/springboot-grpc-docker/README.md

 $ cd springboot-grpc-demo
 $ docker build -t spring-grpc-demo .
 ```
-It will take some minutes to download dependencies and build image.
+It will take some minutes to download dependencies and build image, after build successfuly, you need to run 2 below commands.

 ```sh
 $ cd ..